DISHDevEx/dish-devex-sdk/msspackages/bucketization/README.md

-Description:
+# Description:

-(1)Bucketization allows for timeseries dataset metrics to be resampled and aggregated at the new sampling rate.
+Bucketization allows for timeseries dataset metrics to be resampled and aggregated at the new sampling rate.

-(2)This Bucketization algorithm was made to resample node level data collected from cloudwatch. changing the groupby will allow for different level transformation.
-(3)The necessity of this algorithm was driven by the need to conform EKS metrics from multiple accounts reported at different frequencies to the same time intervals.
+## Why bucketization?
+This algorithm was born from the the need to have a uniform sampling rate across EKS clusters that have non-uniform sampling rates; some clusters sample once per 60s, some sonce per 15s.

+## Expected Inputs:
-Expected Inputs: (df,groupby, metrics, aggregated_outputs, bucket_size)
+(df, groupby, metrics, aggregated_outputs, bucket_size)

 df: EKS Node Level DF with the following columns: metric_epochtime | instance_id | NodeLevelFeature1 |...| NodeLevelFeatureN